one-zero-eight/website/README.md

 ### Run for production

-1. Build the application: `npm run build`
+1. Build the application: `pnpm run build`
-2. Run the production-like server: `npm run start`
+2. Run the production-like server: `pnpm run preview`
 3. Open in the browser: http://localhost:3000

-### Deployment

-We use Docker with Docker Compose plugin to run the website on servers.

-1. Copy the file with environment variables: `cp .env.example .env.local`
-2. Change environment variables in the `.env.local` file
-3. Install Docker with Docker Compose
-4. Build a Docker image: `docker compose build --pull`
-   > API server must be running (check URL in `.env.local` file) as Next.js will fetch all resources at build time
-5. Run the container: `docker compose up --detach`
-6. Open in the browser: http://localhost:3000

-You can set up a Nginx reverse proxy to add SSL certificates for https.

 ## Contributing